gloveboxes/PyLab-2-Python-Azure-IoT-Central-and-Docker-Container-Debugging/README.md

 1. Switch back to Visual Studio Code.
 Open the **env-file** (environment file).
 This file contains environment variables that will be passed to the Docker container.

 2. Paste the Scope ID, Device ID, and Primary Key into the env-file.

     <br/>

-    For example (don't use the fake values in the example):
+    For example (don't try to use the sample values in the example as they will not work):

     ```text
     SCOPE=0ne00012345